coveooss/coveo-python-oss/coveo-functools/README.md

 Unflex is one of the utilities used by `flex.deserializer`.

-It is responsible to adjust the keyword arguments of a dictionary, so they match the argument names of a target function.
+It is responsible for adjusting the keyword arguments of a dictionary, so that they match the argument names of a target function.

 It does not perform any conversion; all it does is matching keys.
 Extra keys are dropped by default: